Legislation Details

 (6) Park, Healthy Active Living center, or recreation center;

-(7) Greenway
+(7) Greenway;

 (8) Community resource center;

-§ 630C.02 - Prohibition on Consent -
+§ 496.02 - Prohibition on Consent -

-(a) No employee or agent engaged in official duties at a Safe Community Place shall have the authority to consent to permitting a law enforcement officer to enter a nonpublic area of the facility for the purpose, or in furtherance, of an operation executed in whole or part by federal authorities or out-of-state authorities that seeks:
+(a) The Mayor and/or their designee is hereby authorized to promulgate a policy whereby no employee or agent engaged in official duties at a Safe Community Place shall have the authority to consent to permitting a law enforcement officer to enter a nonpublic area of the facility for the purpose, or in furtherance, of an operation executed in whole or part by federal authorities or out-of-state authorities that seeks to identify, arrest or otherwise impose a penalty upon a person for purposes of federal immigration enforcement, including an immigration enforcement operation.

 (b) City agencies and departments, as designated by the Mayor, are authorized to identify property that has been, and is likely to be used by, immigration enforcement.
 Each identified City-owned or controlled property shall have clear signage to this effect stating the following: “In nonpublic areas of this property, a judicial warrant is required for law enforcement activities, and no voluntary consent may be solicited from any employee.”

-§ 630C.03 - Remedies
+§ 496.03 - Enforcement